jonohr/kvartersmenyn-cli/README.md

 ```bash
 ./install.sh --dest ~/.local/bin
 ```

+By default it installs to `/usr/local/bin` and will use `sudo` if needed.

 On macOS, the script will optionally remove the quarantine attribute so the binary can run without Gatekeeper prompts.